-7. Officers.
-The SG will appoint a Chair and Vice-Chair, who shall serve in the Chair's absence, for the purpose of organizing and supervising meetings.
-The SG shall appoint a Secretary, who need not be a member of the SG, to prepare minutes and to maintain the official records for the GC.
+- 6. Replacement.
+A GC member or alternate may be replaced by the respective Interest Group in accordance with its charter/protocol. - 7.
+Indemnity TBD prior to effective date of Plan. - 87.
+Officers.
+The GC\SG will appoint a Chair and Vice-Chair, who shall serve in the Chair's absence, for the purpose of organizing and supervising meetings.
+The GC\SG shall appoint a Secretary, who need not be a member of the GCSG, to prepare minutes and to maintain the official records for the GC.
 Officers shall serve one-year terms.
 Officers that are members of the SG or GC shall have full voting rights.

-E. Meetings of the SG.
+E. Meetings of the GCSG.